Saloni-Oswal/saloni-oswal.github.io/README.md

     <ol>
       <li>Commercial banking application</li>
       <ul>
-        <li>Played a key role in the ongoing development and enhancement of the bank's commercial banking web application, contributing to feature ideation, technical design, and implementation.</li>
+        <li>Played a key role in ongoing development and enhancement of the bank's commercial banking web application, contributing to design and feature implementation.</li>
-        <li>Actively participated in sprint planning, backlog grooming, and retrospectives to prioritize tasks, refine requirements, and improve team efficiency and collaboration.</li>
+        <li>Participated in sprint planning, backlog grooming, and retrospectives to prioritize tasks, refine requirements, thus improving team efficiency by 25%.</li>
         <li>Actively participated in code reviews, knowledge sharing sessions, and continuous learning initiatives to foster a culture of collaboration and excellence within the development team.</li>
       </ul>
       <li>Alias managament application</li>
       <ul>
-        <li>Contributed to the development and enhancement of the alias management application, collaborating closely with product managers, designers, and backend developers to deliver high-quality solutions.</li>
+        <li>Developed and enhanced an alias management application, collaborating closely with designers and backend team to deliver high-quality solutions.</li>
-        <li>Worked closely with cross-functional teams including designers, backend developers, and QA engineers to deliver high-quality solutions that meet business objectives and user needs.</li>
+        <li>Worked closely with cross-functional teams to deliver solutions that meet business objectives and user needs increasing team efficiency.</li>
-        <li>Employed responsive design principles and accessibility best practices to cater to diverse user demographics and device types.</li>
+        <li>Enhancedthealiasmanagementapplicationbyimplementingresponsivedesignand accessibility standards, increasing user accessibility by 40%.</li>
       </ul>
     </ol>
  <span class="experience-summary">